-The online career mentoring programme enables UCD alumni who wish to volunteer as a mentor to communicate directly with alumni or students allowing them to manage their own mentoring relationship, and UCD students and young alumni to build on their networking skills and to reach out to alumni who have expressed an interest in mentoring on their UCD Alumni Network profile.
+This useful platform hosts mentoring tools and resources that enables UCD alumni who wish to volunteer as a mentor to communicate directly with alumni or students allowing them to manage their own mentoring relationship, and UCD students and young alumni to build on their networking skills and to reach out to alumni who have expressed an interest in mentoring on their UCD Alumni Network profile.

 Why become a mentor?

-It is an opportunity to share insights and to develop your personal network and your professional skills.
+It is an opportunity to share and develop your personal network and your professional skills.

-It is an opportunity for you to give something back to UCD to someone who will benefit from your knowledge and advice to enhance their career development.
+It is a chance for you to give something back to UCD to someone who will benefit from your knowledge and advice to enhance their career development.

 It will provide you with a fresh perspective on the challenges facing students & graduates in the workplace.